dinanabila/mcgg-dataset/README.md

-# Magic Chess Hero & Card Reference Dataset
+# Magic Chess: Go Go Hero & Card Reference Dataset

 This repository contains **reference datasets** for heroes and cards used in Magic Chess: Go Go.
 These datasets are intended to complement the [Magic Chess: Go Go Matches Dataset](https://github.com/dinanabila/mcgg-matches-dataset) by providing structured information about hero attributes and card effects in order to enabling more meaningful and accurate analysis.